getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 `throw(..)` is used to signal an exception/error to an iterator, which possibly may be used differently by the iterator than the completion signal implied by `return(..)`.
 It does not necessarily imply a complete stop of the iterator as `return(..)` generally does.

-For example, with generator iterators, `throw(..)` actually injects a thrown exception into the generator's context, which can be caught with a `try..catch`.
-An uncaught `throw(..)` exception would end up abnormally aborting the generator's iterator, but
+For example, with generator iterators, `throw(..)` actually injects a thrown exception into the generator's paused execution context, which can be caught with a `try..catch`.
+An uncaught `throw(..)` exception would end up abnormally aborting the generator's iterator.

 **Note:** By general convention, an iterator should not produce any more results after having called `return(..)` or `throw(..)`.

 ### Iterator Loop

-As we covered in the "`for..of`" section in Chapter 2, the ES6 `for..of` loop is able to directly consume a conforming iterable.
+As we covered in the "`for..of`" section in Chapter 2, the ES6 `for..of` loop directly consumes a conforming iterable.

-If an iterator is also an iterable, it can also be used with the `for..of` loop.
+If an iterator is also an iterable, it can be used directly with the `for..of` loop.
 You make an iterator an iterable by giving it a `Symbol.iterator` method that simply returns the iterator itself:

 ```js
 var it = {